 You can see the simple script is implemented on our website right now in our search box in the top right corner.

 Here is what our search box code looks like (we use Google custom search)

 <form action=" https://www.quickonlinetips.com/search/" id="mainsearch" > <input type="text" id="searchterms" name="q" /> <input type="submit" value="Search" /> </form>

 Based on the format above, here is the simple one-line script code which we added after the form closing HTML code as per our custom FormID (mainsearch) and FieldID (searchterms).

 You will note that when any page on our website loads, the cursor automatically focuses on the form input text field in the search box, making it easier (and more motivating) to search our website.
 This will help us to increase search views on our website, which will convert to more page views and site traffic.

-Note: You can also use this trick to focus cursor on your e-mail subscription form, to increase newsletter subscriptions for sale conversions easily.
+Another Good Idea: You can also use this trick to focus cursor on your e-mail subscription form!
+This can increase newsletter subscriptions for sale conversions easily.
 Remember NOT to use it on multiple forms to confuse browsers.
 Try it on your website and tell us how you find this quick tip.

 Start a discussion.
 Share your view: Post a Comment on Twitter